-Sabrina George BA Hons.
-MBACP Registered.
-Individuals and Couples.
+Sabrina George MBACP Individuals & Couples.
+Teenagers & Children

 Kingston Upon Thames

 07958 668 040

-It can be very painful to see repetitive unhelpful patterns in your life and relationships.
-This may be coupled with feelings of anxiety, worry, depression, panic, sadness, worry, loneliness, loss, fear and hopelessness.
+Painful feelings may include a lack of confidence/self belief, anxiety, low self esteem, family and relationship issues.
+This may include feelings of anxiety, worry, depression, panic, sadness, worry, loneliness, loss, fear and hopelessness.
 Our work would focus on developing more CHOICE and CHANGE in your life.
 It would be proactive and engaging, exploring difficult and unhelpful feelings.
 It can be very painful to see repetitive destructive uncontrollable patterns in your life and relationships.
 You may feel you would benefit from talking with someone neutral who will be non-judgmental, understanding and give you honest feedback.
 I am a fully qualified therapist (BACP) and support individuals and couples with relationship issues.
-I have a private practice in the Kingston area and have worked within local counselling services and NHS health centres.
+I have a private practice in the Kingston and TW11 area and have worked within local counselling services and NHS health centres for over 8 years.

-I believe the key to helpful therapy is the relationship between the client and the therapist.
+I believe the key to helpful therapy is honesty and the relationship between the client and the therapist.
 The relationship we form together will aim to make you feel understood, accepted and help you gain new perspectives.
-Therapy provides an opportunity to explore your thoughts and feelings in a safe and confidential environment.
-This can enable realistic and effective ways towards feeling happier, improving the quality of your life, your relationships and most helpful how you feel about yourself.
-Through our work we will aim towards you becoming more aware and equip to make helpful choices and feel more empowered in your own life.
+Therapy provides an opportunity to explore your experiences, thoughts and feelings in a safe and confidential environment.
+This can enable realistic and effective ways forward to feeling happier, improving the quality of your life, your relationships and most helpful how you feel about yourself.
+Through our work we will aim towards you becoming more aware and able to make helpful choices and feel in control and empowered in your own life.

-I have considerable experience supporting individuals with anxiety, depression, low self-esteem, low self-confidence and demotivation, stress, panic disorder, generalised anxiety disorder, panic attacks and thought disorders.
+I support individuals with anxiety, depression, low self-esteem, lack of self-confidence, panic attacks/disorder, generalised anxiety disorder, relationship issues, depression, addictions and thought disorders.
 Physical, emotional and sexual abuse from childhood through to adult life, grief and loss, relationship issues, anger management, ADHD and additional needs.
-I have supported clients with various addiction problems including alcohol, drug and sex/porn addictions.
-Anxiety, relationship issues, generalised anxiety disorder, depression, bipolar disorder and manic depression.
+I have supported clients with various addiction problems including alcohol, drug and sex/porn addictions, anxiety, relationship issues, generalised anxiety disorder, depression, bipolar disorder and manic depression.